soicho/soicho.github.io/_posts/2019-11-10-why-I-started-blogging.markdown

 # Why did I start this blog?

 I am a person who is super addicted to the 'meaning' of everything.
-In other words, I cannot move on to the next page without understanding
-'why' or 'how' of concept.
+In other words, I cannot move on to the next page without understanding'why' or 'how' of the concept.
 No exception.
-For example, when I was elementary school student, I sticked to the necessity of sum, multiple, division.
+For example, when I was elementary school student, I sticked to the necessity of sum, subset, multiple, division.
-All of my friends just sumed, multiplied, devided numbers that they got, but I couldn't.
+All of my friends just summed or divided numbers that they got from teacher, but I couldn't.
 Since I could not understand what is those tools, why I need to use those tools in my life.
 My mom explained me like that ; - it was just an assistance for some litte girl who did not even started her assignment -

 >"You need to divide these 3 cookies with your 3 friends including you.
 >That is why you need to learn division!"
 (Sorry, mom.
 When I heard this from you, my head just filled with chocolatechip cookies...)

 As time goes by, I slowly but perfectly understand the concepts I learned, and I realized that way of studying was fit for me and very effective and successful in a long term in my life.